hedge10/airmail/README.md

 To fire some test request, use the ones from the included `.http` file in the `dev/` folder.

 Have fun! 🕺🏻💃🏻

+## Contributing

+Thank you for considering contributing.
+Please have a look at the following sections to help you setting up a local environment.